Martinez CA Homes for Sale & Neighborhood Living

 Martinez Neighborhoods and Sub-Areas

 Downtown Core Walkable access to Main Street dining, Campbell Theater, and Amtrak station (0.4 mi).
 Condos and townhomes dominate.
 Highest transit access in the city.
-Martinez USD schools.
-View condos →
+Assigned to Martinez USD schools.
+Browse Downtown Condos →

 Marina District 4-minute walk to Amtrak; direct access to 332-slip marina, bocce courts, and fishing pier.
-Mix of single-family and multi-unit.
-Strong commuter demand.
-Martinez USD.
-View homes →
+Mix of single-family homes and multi-unit residences with strong commuter demand.
+Browse Marina Homes →

-Alhambra Valley Larger lots, scenic setting, proximity to John Muir NHS and Briones Regional Park (6,255 acres).
+Alhambra Valley Larger lots, scenic rolling valley topography, and direct proximity to John Muir NHS and Briones Regional Park (6,255 acres).
 Popular with families valuing space and trail access.
-Martinez USD.
-View homes →
+Browse Valley Estates →

-Virginia Hills Elevated position with valley views.
-Larger single-family homes on quiet streets.
-Some parcels south of Hwy 4 — verify school district by address before offering.
-View homes →
+Virginia Hills Elevated residential position with expansive valley views.
+Features larger single-family homes on quiet streets.
+Select parcels south of Hwy 4 require verifying school district mapping.
+Browse Virginia Hills →

-Hidden Lakes Gated community with community pool, maintained common areas, and walking paths.
-Low-maintenance suburban feel with added security.
-Limited inventory.
-View homes →
+Hidden Lakes Gated community featuring a community pool, maintained common areas, and walking paths.
+Offers a low-maintenance suburban lifestyle with added security and limited inventory turnover.
+Browse Hidden Lakes →

 North Martinez Borders Radke Regional Shoreline (343 acres, EBRPD).
-Development density capped by park restoration designation — a long-term value-protection factor.
-Entry price point.
-View homes →
+Development density is capped by park restoration designations, serving as a long-term value protection factor at entry price points.
+Browse North Martinez →

 Why Buyers Choose Martinez Over Neighboring Cities

-• School district: Martinez Unified School District (MUSD) — 6 elementary, 1 middle, Alhambra High School; no out-of-district transfers; musd.net
+• School District: Martinez Unified School District (MUSD) - 6 elementary, 1 middle, Alhambra High School; no out-of-district transfers accepted; musd.net

-• Charter option: Vista Oaks Charter School — hybrid model; open enrollment; vistaoakscharter.org
+• Charter Option: Vista Oaks Charter School - hybrid learning model with open enrollment

-• Boundary note: Properties south of Hwy 4 may fall under Mt.
-Diablo USD — always verify by address
+• School Boundary Note: Properties south of Highway 4 may be assigned to Mt.
+Diablo USD - verify address boundaries prior to writing offers

-• Higher education nearby: Diablo Valley College, Pleasant Hill (~3–8 mi); UC Berkeley (~25 mi west)
+• Higher Education Access: Diablo Valley College in Pleasant Hill (~3-8 miles); UC Berkeley (~25 miles west)

-• Bus transit: County Connection route 314 connects downtown Martinez to Pleasant Hill BART — cccta.org
+• Bus Transit: County Connection Route 314 connects downtown Martinez directly to Pleasant Hill BART

-• Contra Costa Regional Medical Center: 2500 Alhambra Ave, Martinez — Level II trauma center
+• Medical Anchor: Contra Costa Regional Medical Center (2500 Alhambra Ave) Level II trauma center

 What is the Martinez CA neighborhood like?